 There are trade-offs to every technology.
 Unfortunately, the costs of those favored as safer and greener by the Green Patriarch happen to be “dramatically higher,” and prohibitively so.

 In light of this, they ask, “Is giving the 917 million Indians lacking refrigeration (equivalent to the entire population of the Western hemisphere) access to the electricity that would make that available more important than government subsidies for wind energy in rich countries?”
 Good question.

-Is it a surprise, then, that the 2013 Warsaw Climate Change Conference (the 19th such annual conference) again failed to pressure developing countries like China, India, and others to commit to any measured reduction in carbon-emissions?
-The developing world far outpaces the first world when it comes to air pollution.
+Is it a surprise, then, that the 2013 Warsaw Climate Change Conference (the nineteenth such annual conference) again failed to pressure developing countries like China, India, and others to commit to any measured reduction in carbon emissions?
+The developing world far outpaces the First World when it comes to air pollution.
 But there is good reason for this.

-As James R. Rogers has recently noted, the most likely causes for the recent decrease of approximately 700 million people in extreme poverty worldwide include the “role of technology,” i.e. industrialization.
-He writes, “The technological changes that set the ground for industrial revolution of the 19th century played a significant role in the era’s economic development; and technological changes of the late 20th and early 21st centuries likely play a role in broadening the gains of production throughout the world.”
+As James R. Rogers has recently noted, the most likely causes for the recent decrease of approximately 700 million people in extreme poverty worldwide include the “role of technology,” i.e., industrialization.
+He writes, “The technological changes that set the ground for industrial revolution of the nineteenth century played a significant role in the era’s economic development; and technological changes of the late twentieth and early twenty-first centuries likely play a role in broadening the gains of production throughout the world.”